fedhere/FDSFE_FBianco/HW7/README.md

 https://s10251.pcdn.co/pdf/2021-bender-parrots.pdf

 # Assignment: Follow the notebook
+the only steps that remains are:
+- do the word cloud for the Sentiment==0 and Sentiment==4 reviews.

+remember to comment on your figures? describe what a word cloud is and how to interpret it and highlight the differences beteeen Sentiment==0 and ==4

-the only step that remains is to perform the sentiment analysis.
+- perform the sentiment analysis.

 You are using a pretrained model that weights each word independently by its positive/negative weight and sums the weights of all words.

 NOTE: